How Activists Are Creating A "Queer Response” To The Coronavirus Pandemic

 For those new to Gilead Sciences, the $22 billion pharma company has a long history of price hiking live-saving HIV meds and price gouged taxpayer funded PrEP at over $2,000/bottle.
 Remdesivir was also developed with taxpayer money.
 We cannot let them profiteer a pandemic. https://t.co/XSKbt9b7rO— ACT UP NY (@actupny) May 8, 2020

-“Our trans and HIV+ community relies on reliable access to drug supplies and the fact that potential covid treatment could overshadow the needs of the trans or HIV+ community is disturbing,” says Cuicchi.
+“Our trans and HIV+ community relies on reliable access to drug supplies and the fact that potential COVID treatment could overshadow the needs of the trans or HIV+ community is disturbing,” says Cuicchi.

 The fight continues.
 New York activists are now demanding accountability from the city and state for allowing Samaritan’s Purse to come in in the first place, and they are pursuing action for having their press conference shut down, which they believe is a violation of their First Amendment rights.
 Norman Siegel, a former head of the New York Civil Liberties Union, agrees.
 He wrote a letter on the protestors’ behalf, saying, “You cannot constitutionally nor legally ban/suspend protected fundamental First Amendment rights of all New Yorkers.”

 Queer and trans activists have always been on the frontlines — from Stonewall to the AIDS epidemic to the coronavirus pandemic.
-As long as their community continues to be disproportionately impacted by crises and ignored or actively endangered by the people in charge, LGBTQ+ will do what they’ve always done: fight for the most marginalized among us, including themselves.
+As long as their community continues to be disproportionately impacted by crises and ignored or actively endangered by the people in charge, LGBTQ+ people will do what they’ve always done: fight for the most marginalized among us, including themselves.
 By going out into the streets, Cuicchi says, “we want to show our community, our LGBTQ+ and HIV communities, that we are watching and we have their backs.”

 Advertisement